Change Detection of Markov Kernels with Unknown Pre and Post Change Kernel: Abstract

 \section{Abstract}

 In this paper, we develop a new change detection algorithm for detecting a change in the Markov kernel over a metric space in which the post-change kernel is unknown.
-Under the assumption that the pre- and post-change Markov kernel is geometrically ergodic, we derive an upper bound on the mean delay and a lower bound on the mean time between false alarms.
+Under the assumption that the pre- and post-change Markov kernel is uniformly ergodic, we derive an upper bound on the mean delay and a lower bound on the mean time between false alarms.
+A numerical simulation is provided to demonstrate the effectiveness of our method.